MEET TONY aka SUPERMAN

 As Tony grew older, we immediately could see that he was not developing or hitting milestones.
 His twin brother was walking and talking and Tony was still unable to even crawl.
 The first three years were very hard and we received a new medical diagnosis or discovered a new "issue" at almost every doctor visit.
 He has so many medical conditions and diagnosis' that we made him a list called "Tony's Laundry List”.
 You can read them all in the Journal of Molecular Neuroscience story posted below.

 Fast forward to today, Tony has had all of his surgeries, most were 100% successful but his last open heart surgery it is suspected that he did suffer from minor strokes from being on bypass for such a prolonged period of time.
 He has recently started to have infrequent seizures and is followed by a team of doctors, medical specialists and developmental therapists.
-He is essentially non-verbal and has severe cognitive delays, developmental delays and CVI.
+He has had 2 episdoes of cerebral atrophy and his condition in now labeled as a degenerative brain disease but he is fighting his regression every step of the way.
+He is still essentially non-verbal but has recently started approximating many words.
+He has severe cognitive delays, developmental delays and CVI.
 He also rarely sleeps through the night.
 I joke and say that I have the worlds oldest newborn because he wakes every few hours.
 He is still in diapers and can't be left alone, much like a small child.
 For us, our biggest challenge now is Autism and Prader Willi like symptoms of Hyperphagia.
 Tony is low functioning which makes his daily life very difficult.
 He still loves to interact with adults and is very affectionate and loving.
+He has the most silly sense of humor and he is a loving boy.
 As he has become older he has developed a lot of difficult behaviors that we think are due to frustration, but since he can't communicate, most of the time we are clueless.
-He has great respective skills and a very funny sense of humor.
+He has great respective skills and a very funny personality.
 Tony has the worlds BEST laugh!
 He is obsessed with watching Mickey Mouse Clubhouse and he LOVES sensory input, so some of his favorite things are playing in water, listening to music, playing on his iPad and movement activities like swinging and jumping.
 He is a beautiful, loving little boy who I believe has extreme potential.

 To us, Tony is Superman.
 He is so strong and he works very hard every day!
 He has donated his stem cells, blood, skin, baby teeth, hair, brain scans and medical records all to help researchers understand ADNP Syndrome and genetic Autism.
 He has been in many clinical trial based studies and is currently participating in a very important publication for ADNP.
 He is the driving force that motivated me to create and build the ADNP Facebook Parent Support Page, ADNPkids.com and the ADNP Kids Research Foundation.
 He is the hardest working little boy, he goes to school everyday and then does therapy 6 days a week.
 I believe he has a higher purpose in this life.
 He has no idea just how many children he is helping or how strong he is.
 He is for sure a “superhero”, he is our little Superman!